(1) Climate-related risks and opportunities

 We are also analyzing the impact of climate change on natural disasters outside Japan, including US hurricanes and

-2. Transition risks
+B. Transition risks

-- One method to measure the impact on corporate value associated with climate change-related policy changes and disasters
+- One method to measure the impact on corporate value associated with climate change-related policy changes and disasters.

 - Policy Risk: